microsoft/fluentui-apple/ios/README.md

 - Open `ios/FluentUI.xcworkspace` in Xcode.
 - In the Xcode scheme menu choose `Demo.development` and choose a device to deploy to.
 - Once deployed you can choose a control to demo from the list of controls on the selected device.

+## Targets
+Fluent UI for iOS builds both a framework target and a static library target.
+If you are adding, removing, or renaming files, please ensure that all files compile for both the framework and static library targets.